yendo/fcs/test/testdata/test_fcnotes.md

 contents

-# long title one
+# Long title and contents have lines

-line one
+line 1

-line two
+line 2

-# title has regular expression meta chars $
+# Regular expression meta chars in the title are ignored $

-line
+contents

-# contents have blank lines
+# Consecutive blank lines are combined into a single line

-1st line
+line 1

-2nd line
+line 2

 # same title

-1st
+Contents with the same title are combined into one.

 # same title

 2nd

-## other heading level
+## Heading levels and structures are ignored

 contents

-# title has trailing spaces
+# Trailing spaces in the title are ignored

 The contents have trailing spaces.